WSJuzack/GameMap/Gamelab II/README.md

-## General Informations
+### General Information

-Gamelab II requires us to create a plugin/package for unity or unreal, which helps developers with the game development process.
+Gamelab II requirements were  to create a plugin/ package for Unity or Unreal, which helps developers with the game development process.
 This year we also had external stakeholders, which proposed the projects to us.
-With my partner Tobias Böhler, we chose this topic because AI is very important in the games industry and working with one of the most modern methods, is a very good way to get up to date knowledge on that subject.
+With my partner Tobias Böhler, we chose this topic because AI is very important in the games industry.
+Working with one of the most modern methods was a very good way for us to get up to date knowledge on this subject.

-Like the previous project the trailer, poster and report for the project are in "presentation".
+Like in the previous project documentation,  the trailer, poster and report for this project are in the "presentation" folder.

 ## Abstract